sildeag/tuneR/README.md

 Linux: Install a compiler and various development libraries (details vary across different flavors of Linux).

+Install package devtools.

-Install the development version of devtools.
+Then install the development version of tuneR.

 devtools::install_github("sildeag/tuneR")

-If that fails use https://github.com/sildeag/tuneR.git to empty folder and then in R use:
+If that fails either clone https://github.com/sildeag/tuneR.git to empty folder: 'folder name' and then in R use:

-source("folder name/R/convert_wac2wav.R")
+source("'folder name'/R/convert_wac2wav.R")

-The code has examples of dynamic load dyn.load
+The git repository has examples of dynamic load dyn.load

  ## for windows 10 64-bit environment